 Everyone needs a license.
-If you already hold a current license from a recognized sanctioning body (SCCA, SOVREN, NASA, IMSA, FIA) Conference will honor those.
+If you already hold a license from a recognized body (SCCA, SOVREN, NASA, IMSA, FIA) Conference will honor those.

-Drivers with wheel-to-wheel race experience from groups such as Lucky Dog, ChumpCar, etc. can work directly with the ICSCC license director to see what works best to help get them to a senior race license.
+Drivers with other wheel-to-wheel race experience (Lucky Dog, ChumpCar, etc.) can work with the ICSCC license director to determine if a license can be issued.
 While not a guarantee of a fast track to a license, it can help.

-One best practice is to build a racing resume.
-The races you’ve driven in with links to video footage can build a picture of your skills and familiarity with tracks, safety requirements and etiquette.
+Your racing resume is another avenue to help determine license readiness.
+The races you’ve driven, with links to video footage builds a picture of your skills and familiarity with tracks, safety requirements and etiquette.

-The novice handbook is another resource for new conference racers by outlining what is expected our racers, even for those with racing experience.
+The novice handbook is another resource for potential conference racers by outlining what is expected of our racers.